Leo Luster: Later life

-His mother and his sister survived.
+Luster's mother and sister survived.
 In 1949, he and his mother emigrated to Israel.
-He became the driver of the Ambassador of Austria, married Shoshana had two children, Nava and Moshe, and three grandchildren.
-He was elected as a board member of the Central Council of Jews from Austria in Israel.
-After his retirement he continued to help Jews from Austria with their pensions and financial support for their care.
+He took a job as driver for the Austrian ambassador to Israel.
+Marrying a woman named Shoshana, he had two children — Nava and Moshe — and three grandchildren.
+He was elected board member of the Central Council of Jews from Austria in Israel.

+After his retirement, Luster continued to help Jews from Austria with their pensions and financial support for their care.
 He worked closely with Gideon Eckhaus, another Jew from Austria who had come to Palestine in 1939.
 They ran a club for retired Jews from Austria.
 During his visit to Israel, Austrian chancellor Alfred Gusenbauer came to see Luster and Eckhaus.
 In 2003 Luster visited Vienna.

 The National Fund of the Republic of Austria for the Victims of National Socialism was looking to locate Holocaust survivors in order to provide them with compensation.
 Luster was of great help to Hannah Lessing, its secretary general.
 Shortly before his death he donated three of his manuscripts to the National Fund.
 They are available on the Fund website.